White-rumped sandpiper: Effects of climate change

-Behavior
+Behaviour

 Vocalizations

 One of the white-rumped sandpiper vocalizations consists of a repeating "pip, pip, pip …" Their call has a distinctive metallic "tzeep" note which makes them easily identifiable among a flock of shorebirds.
 It resembles the sound of two pebbles scraping against one another.

-Diet
+Food and feeding

 Their diet consists primarily of small invertebrates including: molluscs, crustaceans, polychaetes, annelids and both adult and larval insects.
 They are mainly reported to eat aquatic invertebrates.
 Although it was previously thought they only consumed invertebrates, it has been shown that seeds and moss also make up a portion of the white-rumped sandpiper diet.
 This discovery lead to the idea that they might be opportunistic feeders depending on time, season and habitat.
 Stones and algae have also been found in their stomachs but these are most likely ingested by accident.
 The stones are of the same general shape and size as the seeds so it could be a case of mistaken identity.
 Algae could also be accidentally ingested through aquatic feeding.

 While on mudflats, the white-rumped sandpiper forages by probing in shallow waters and in mud but can also pick up some items from the surface.
 When they are in the tundra, they must probe deeply in the moss and other vegetation.